Module leader: Dr Maria Anna Corvaglia

-This module introduces and examines aspects of international economic law providing an overview of the legal foundations of the global economy and the regulatory frameworks governing international economic relations.
-It will situate international economic law within a broader understanding of its interactions with other international and national, legal and non-legal processes, including, among others, its impact on developing countries, the protection of human rights, human migration and ecological sustainability.
+The module will introduce and examine aspects of international economic law.
+It will provide an overview of the legal foundations of the global economy and the regulatory frameworks governing international economic relations.
+It will situate international economic law within a broader understanding of its interactions with other international and national, legal and non-legal processes, and its context.

-- Introduction to the nature and sources of international economic law, the concept of economic sovereignty, and the relationship between national and economic law
+- Introduction to the nature and sources of international economic law.

-- The law of international trade, such as the rules of the World Trade Organisation and the effect of regional trade and economic partnership agreements
+- The law of international trade, such as the rules of the World Trade Organisation and preferential trade agreements (PTAs).

 - Global financial regulation and international monetary law, including the activities of the Bretton Woods institutions and sovereign debt restructuring mechanisms.

 - International investment law, including the relationship between foreign direct investment and state sovereignty, substantive standards of protection and dispute settlement mechanisms.

 - International economic law and development, including the role of the United Nations economic agencies, the World Bank and bilateral aid agencies.

 - Multilateral environmental regulation and their impact on international economic law and relations.